 Program Director, Staff and Community Engagement

-Ms. Kathie Dingley is the executive assistant to the vice dean and chief diversity officer at Saint Louis University School of Medicine.
+Valerie Lovelock is the executive assistant to the vice dean and chief diversity officer at Saint Louis University School of Medicine.
 In this role, she plans and directs all administrative, financial, and operational activities for the Office of Diversity, Equity and Inclusion.
-She manages the department's diversity training program, supports recruitment and retention programs, and provides oversight and guidance to various committees at the School of Medicine.
-In addition, Ms. Dingley works closely with the chief diversity officer to develop and implement new initiatives for the Office of Diversity, Equity and Inclusion.
+She manages the department's diversity-training program, supports recruitment and retention programs, and provides oversight and guidance to various committees at the School of Medicine.
+In addition, she works closely with the chief diversity officer to develop and implement new initiatives for the Office of Diversity, Equity and Inclusion.

-Prior to joining our team, she devoted her time to her family, homeschooling all three of their children.
-She also worked in various roles as a volunteer for her local church serving as the children’s ministry director, teacher, church administration, youth team, community engagement, and many other church-related projects.
-Mrs. Lovelock served as the volunteer coordinator for the SLU virtual visit site in Old North St. Louis and continues to serve the community as a board member for the Old North Restoration Group.
+Prior to joining our team, Lovelock devoted her time to her family, homeschooling all three of their children.
+She also worked in various roles as a volunteer for her local church serving as the children’s ministry director, teacher, church administration, youth team, community engagement and many other church-related projects.
+Lovelock served as the volunteer coordinator for the SLU virtual visit site in Old North St. Louis and continues to serve the community as a board member for the Old North Restoration Group.
 She served many years on a local homeschool group board as their membership and programming leader.
 Before leaning into full-time homeschooling, she studied and worked at Barnes Jewish Hospital as a registered medical assistant caring for post-surgical patients and as a phlebotomy technician.
-She is currently a full-time student with Wilson University as she furthers her education in theology.
-Her passion for St. Louis City is evident through her dedication over the last 23 years serving the community alongside her husband and children.
+She is currently a full-time student at Wilson University as she furthers her education in theology.
+She lives in St. Louis City and her passion for this community is evident through her dedication over the last 23 years of serving the community alongside her husband and children.